cjerdonek/groome/README.md

 Rules
 -----

-Specifically, a groom template directory is rendered as follows:
+The rules for rendering the contents of a Groom template directory are--

 1. All file names and directory names are treated as Mustache templates, after any pre-processing of the name described below.